-There are thirty-four species of Brush-footed butterflies found in Tennessee.
-Click on the links below for pictures, facts, and a list of host and nectar plants for each species of Brush-footed butterflies.
+There are 34 species of brush-footed butterflies found in Tennessee.
+Click the links below to explore photos, fun facts, and detailed lists of host and nectar plants for each species.

 - Gorgone Checkerspot (Chlosyne gorgone)